View RDL or RDLC reports that are local or embedded in an application without using SSRS server.

 Print and export to PDF, Excel, CSV, Word, PowerPoint, and HTML.

-The ASP.NET Core Report Viewer is a web reporting tool that displays SSRS, RDL, and RDLC reports within web applications.
+The Angular Report Viewer is a jQuery based web reporting tool that displays SSRS, RDL, and RDLC reports within web applications.
 It empowers your application with all major capabilities of RDL reporting such as parameters, variables, expressions, code modules, calculated fields, sorting, grouping, filtering, paging, report linking, drill down (toggle item), drill through, hyperlink and more.
-You can export the report to PDF, Excel, CSV, WORD, and PowerPoint.
+You can export the report to PDF, Excel, CSV, WORD, PowerPoint, and HTML formats.
 Reports rendered using HTML5 provide an optimal user experience across phone, tablet, and desktop form factors.